GoboNextGen/GoboNG/README.md

 `FindRuntimeDeps PKG_NAME [PKG_VERSION]` iterates over all executable files for a package and shows all libraries linked against them (basic runtime dependencies).

-Dependencies are logged to stdout.
+Dependencies are logged to `stdout`.

 *Example usage:*
 ```bash